swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: "guide?"
       planet: moon
       body: |
-        Building a model is only the beginning.
-This guide is a step-by-step flight plan from a notebook experiment to a reproducible, monitored, and continuously-improved ML system.
+        A step-by-step path from a notebook experiment to a reproducible, monitored, continuously-improved ML system.
+You will use the same tools used in production:
-        We use real tools — DVC, CML, Docker, BentoML, Fluent Bit, Evidently AI, and Label Studio — so you can follow along with real code.
+        DVC, Git, GitHub Actions, CML, Docker, BentoML, Fluent Bit, Evidently AI, and Label Studio.
       actions:
         - type: primary
           text: Next stop